omahs/imx-docs/docs/sdk-docs/core-sdk-ts/core-sdk-migration-guide.md

 ### Added:

 * Added methods from MetadataRefreshesApi

-### Changed:

-* ***The Core SDK no longer performs deterministic stark key generation.
-You will need to persist your stark key as a secret along with your ETH private key to sign for API calls.*** You can generate your stark key from your ethereum private key using this tool - [generate-stark-key](https://github.com/immutable/generate-stark-key/)
-* Expose fewer public methods to make it easier for us to maintain the SDK.
-* Introduced a single entry point for the SDK to improve discoverability
-* Clear response and error types, no more Axios wrappers
-* Simplified complex types required for creating trades, orders and transfers, no more SignableToken in the interface
-* Make the deposit method on SDK consistent with the API and industry norms.
-* SDK now handles L1 signature-protected APIs; no need to generate imx-signature separately for authentication headers
-* Removed wallet-specific logic
-* Removed the ethereumjs-wallet dependency.

 ## Migration Path from imx-sdk to Core SDK v1.0.0-beta3 for use in the backend